 The topsoil (raised beds) and subsoil were analysed in February 1990.
 The results indicated the need for soil improvement before planting in the spring.

-Humus booster was also added to the raised bed, at the very high rate of 10 t/ha.
-It improves the organic matter content and provides a base level of fertility before planting the trees.
+Humus booster was also added to the raised bed, at a very high rate of 10 t/ha.
+This improved the organic matter content and provided a base level of fertility before planting the trees.

 The site is drip-irrigated and a fertigation system is used to provide the nutritional requirements.
 Drip irrigation is the dominant form of citrus irrigation on the property; this provided a good irrigation model.

-Modified forms of mounding may also assist the establishment of new citrus plantings in shallow soil.
+Modified forms of mounding might also assist the establishment of new citrus plantings in shallow soil.
 Mounding can also improve surface drainage.

 Today, soil management in citrus plantings is predominantly aimed at the following areas: